RealJack-Kim/self-calibre/README.md

 # self-calibre

-# This is Algorithm for solving BaekJoon Problem.
+# This is program of algorithm for solving BaekJoon problem.